 First, I will share about my greatest influence.
 I was in my early twenties and just recently ended my career in the military.
 I moved to Indiana and was away from my family.
 I was full of fear and doubt.
 I had no direction either.
 I started to attend a local church and met a man named Denny Howard.
-He was an elder in the church and agreed to meet with me concerning my problems of fear and doubt.
+He was an elder in the church and agreed to meet with me concerning my problems of fear doubt.
 Denny told me his story and how he had obstacles in his life.
 He would listen to me share about my fears of the future and what I should do with my life.
-After [no comma] we had met many times, Denny sat me down and told me, “Pat, I never gave you anything, I just helped you see ... faith, hope, and courage) what was already in your soul.”
+After, we met many times Denny sat me down and told me, “Pat, I never gave you anything, I just helped you see (faith, hope, and courage) what was already in your soul.”
 Denny helped build self-confidence in me.
 I used that confidence to expel the fear and doubt that was previously in my heart.

 Next, I will explain my defining moment.
 I was working for a cleaning business.
 I was on a roof cleaning gutters.
 It was a very dangerous job.
 My boss had just recently broken his neck performing the same task.
 I was frustrated because he was asking me to perform such a dangerous task, especially when I had no previous experience in this area.
-I eventually realized that if I did not pursue an education, I may end up becoming injured like my boss was.
+I eventually realized, if I did not pursue an education I may end up becoming injured like my boss was.
 I used my strength of focusing to go back to school.
 I worked part-time and attended school part-time.
 I eventually completed all of my general courses so that I could focus on a more specific area of education.

 Now, I will explain my core beliefs.
 I have grown up the suburbs and the city and have seen people in all different economic positions, cultures, classes, and races.
-I have experienced times where people got along and were different [no comma] races creeds, and religions.
-I have also seen people judge, condemn, and be prejudiced against certain people.
+I have experienced times where people got along and were different, races creeds, and religions.
+I have also seen people judge, condemn, and are prejudice against certain people.
 My number one core belief is that every person in the world deserves to be treated fairly.
-I will give an example: I witnessed three African American children beating up a Caucasian child when I was in elementary.
+I will give an example; I witnessed three African American children beating up a Caucasian child when I was in elementary.
 I also have seen people who were skinheads talk about burning crosses on African Americans front lawns.
 These behaviors cause me great distress.
 There is nothing I can do about these people’s actions.
-I can, as a social worker, strive to be fair and just with people of all races, creeds, colors, and religions.
+I can as a social worker strive to be fair and just with all races, creeds, colors, and religions.

 Finally, I will share the last lesson I learned.
 I wrote my Autobiographical Timeline Narrative and realized that I have persevered throughout my life.
 I have overcome a difficult childhood.
 I have overcome a life of crime and trouble.
 I also continue to overcome the demons of my past as they try to pull me back to my life on the streets.
 I do grow weary at times with my new life.
 I have found times where I am stagnant and grow tired of continuing to do the right thing for the right reason.
 I use the tool of resiliency to combat those ideas of giving up and returning to a life of crime.
-Although, I cannot tell my client about my personal life; it would be against the code of ethics.
-It would also be a boundary issue.
+Although, I cannot tell my client about my personal life; it would be against the code of ethics it would also be a boundary issue.
 I can teach my clients the skill of resiliency.
 I can encourage them to move forward in the face of adversity.
 I can impart self-confidence the way Denny Howard passed it on to me.
-I can take the gifts that were given to me and impart them to my clients.
+I can take the gifts that were given to me and impart them to my client’s.
 I can do this without disclosing personal information and enable them to overcome their circumstances the same way others helped me.